hallez/tempcon_pub/README.md

 1. Run QA.
 I use code that is based on [Maureen Ritchey's code](https://github.com/memobc/memolab-fmri-qa)
   - The key thing is that the `spike_regs_rp.txt` motion files get created so they can be read into the models.
 1. Based on the QA, decide what runs/subjects need to be dropped.
 Manually update `subject_exclusion_info.csv` with any runs that need to be dropped based on QA.
 Run `python scripts/create_subject_exclude_run_files.py` to create exclusion files for each subject.
+  - This can be used in combination with `run_exceptions_TempCon.m` (although currently I haven't updated the subject-specific run information in this file - instead I deal with subject-specific things in the tidying scripts)

 ## ROI segmentation: ASHS (automated)
 NB: I've already uploaded ROI masks to [osf.io](https://osf.io/qfcjg/), but this is here for reference if you wanted to re-generate the ROIs.